crypto-com/ibc-solo-machine/README.md

     -V, --version     Prints version information

 OPTIONS:
-        --account-prefix <account-prefix>    Prefix for bech32 addresses used on solo machine [env: SOLO_ACCOUNT_PREFIX] --address-algo <address-algo>        Algoritm to use for generating addresses [env: SOLO_ADDRESS_ALGO] [default: secp256k1]  [possible values: secp256k1, eth-secp256k1]
         --db-path <db-path>       Database connection string [env: SOLO_DB_PATH] --handler <handler>...
 Register an event handler.
 Multiple event handlers can be registered and they're executed in order they're provided in CLI.
-Also, if an event handler returns an error when handling a message, all the future event handlers will not get executed
+Also, if an event handler returns an error when handling a message, all the future event handlers will not get executed --signer <signer>         Register a signer (path to signer's `*.so` file) [env: SOLO_SIGNER]
-        --hd-path <hd-path>                  HD wallet path to be used when deriving public key from mnemonic [env:
-                                             SOLO_HD_PATH]  [default: m/44'/118'/0'/0/0]
-        --mnemonic <mnemonic>                Mnemonic phrase for account on IBC enabled chain [env: SOLO_MNEMONIC]

 SUBCOMMANDS:
     chain             Chain operations (managing chain state and metadata)